Great Crosby Catholic Primary School

 Year 1 children are developing their computer keyboard and mousepad skills to draw a digital design of one of the characters from the Gingerbread Man.
 They are also learning how to open and save documents.

 Mission Zero is a European Space Agency project that enables children to write and send a Python program to the International Space Station to run on the Astro Pi computers on board.
-This year the Year 6 Code Club have coded designs from nature that are going to be run on the ISS in May.
+This year the that are going to be run on the ISS in May.
 In 2021/22, Year 6 wrote programs that measured the relative humidity on board the ISS, to so that the crew were aware that it was within normal safety levels.
 Click on the image above to see Ava and Harrison's program running on an emulator.

 Year 1 and Year 2 children have daily NCETM Mastering Number sessions focusing on key knowledge and understanding of of number composition, developing number sense and fluency.
 Reception children begin their sessions at an appropriate time in the academic year.